 If each Lib Dem MP is as honest as the one from Brent Central, this will be first in a number of “MP stand downs” from Lib Democrats, which has lost its political image and public respect.
 Prior to 2010 election, the party had 22% support; per recent Observer/Opinion politics poll, they now have just 7% – even below UKIP which claims 17%.

-Reasons for this fall are well known; having a pathetic leader is one of them.
+Reasons for this fall are well known; having a not-so-popular leader is one of them.

 Anyways, I was more interested by the second separation news – the separation between trade unions and New Labour.

 GMB (Britain’s General Trade union in Public Services arena) announced that it will cut New Labour affiliation funds from current £1.2M to £150,000 – a drop of almost 90%.
 It will not be a surprise if most of rest of the unions follow GMB, post-TUC conference at Bournemouth scheduled from 8th till 11th Sept 2013.